 - 1. Try neglecting one-count words in the training set during training.
-Did it improve on dev?
-(Hint: should help a little bit, error rate lower than 26%). - 2.
-Did your model size shrink?
-(Hint: should almost halve). - 3.
+Did it improve the dev error rate?
+(Hint: should help a little bit, error rate lower than 26%).
+(1 pt) - 2.
+Did your model size shrink, and by how much?
+(Hint: should almost halve).
+Does this shrinking help prevent overfitting?
+(0.25 pts) - 3.
 Did update % change?
-Does the change make sense? - 4.
-Did the training speed change? - 5.
-What about further pruning two-count words (words that appear twice in the training set), etc?
+Does the change make sense?
+(0.25 pts) - 4.
+Did the training speed change?
+(0.25 pts) - 5.
+What about further pruning two-count words (words that appear twice in the training set)?
+Did it further improve dev error rate?
+(0.75 pts) - 6.
+Using your current best model (in terms of dev error rate) from this part, predict the semi-blind test data, and submit it to Kaggle.
+What are your new error rate and ranking on the public leaderboard?
+Take a screenshot.
+Hint: your public error rate should still be $\sim 27\%$ and it is not necessarily lower than Part 2.
+(0.5 pts)

-4 Try some other learning algorithms with sklearn
+4 Try some other learning algorithms with sklearn (2 pts)

-Now you can try at least one other machine learning algorithms of your choice (either covered or uncovered in our course) using sklearn (so that you don't need to implement them), such as k-NN, SVM, logistic regression, neural networks, decision trees, XGBoost, etc. To use sklearn, like in HW3, you will need to convert an svector object to a numpy vector.
-Note that this training might take a very long time, so you should prune one-count and two-count words first.
+Now please try one other machine learning algorithm of your choice (either covered or not covered in our course) using sklearn (so that you don't need to implement them), such as k-NN, SVM, logistic regression, neural networks, decision trees, XGBoost, etc. To use sklearn, you will need to convert an svector object to a numpy vector.
+Note that this training might take a very long time, so you should prune one-count (and possibly two-count) words first.
 After pruning, the training might still take a long time.
-If you find it too slow, you can further prune more low-count words, and/or use a subset (e.g., 5,000) of the training set.
+If you find it too slow, you can further prune more low-count words, and/or use a subset (e.g., 5,000) covered in the training set.